davedittrich/utils/README.md

 [![CI](https://github.com/davedittrich/utils/workflows/release/badge.svg?event=push)](https://github.com/davedittrich/utils/actions)

-Ansible collection for my opinionated development workstation configuration.
+Ansible collection for my opinionated development workstation configuration and prototyping Ansible (and non-Ansible) features for other Python packages and Ansible collections.

-It houses roles, playbooks, and other Ansible content suitable for setting up standardized tooling and settings for development workstations or other systems like Raspberry Pi servers and training lab cloud instances.
+This collection houses roles, playbooks, and other Ansible content suitable for setting up standardized tooling and settings for development workstations or other systems like Raspberry Pi servers and training lab cloud instances.

 Development is supported by a test-driven design that uses `molecule` to test any or all roles, both locally and as GitHub Actions workflows on `push` actions.

 The operating system distributions supported at this time are:

+* Debian 10 (default distribution)
 * Debian 9
-* Debian 10
+* Ubuntu 20.04 LTS
 * Ubuntu 18.04 LTS
-* Ubuntu 20.04 LTS

 To help reduce the amount of time necessary for this testing, several capabilities are available: